amheap/knot-mosaics/README.md

 #### Running Docker Container in Azure App Service using Azure Container Registry (ACR)

 1. `docker build .` to build a new image for your working copy.
-2. `docker login {your azure container registry url}` to authenticate to your Azure Container Registry.
+2. `docker login {acr name}.azurecr.io` to authenticate to your Azure Container Registry.
-3. `docker tag knot-mosaics {your azure container registry url}/knot-mosaics` to tag your image with your Azure Container Registry URL.
+3. `docker tag knot-mosaics {acr name}.azurecr.io/knot-mosaics` to tag your image with your Azure Container Registry URL.
-4. `az acr login --name {your acr name}` to use the Azure CLI to authenticate to your ACR.
+4. `az acr login --name {acr name}` to use the Azure CLI to authenticate to your ACR.
-5. `docker push --all {your azure container registry url}/knot-mosaics` to push all your tagged knot-mosaics images to Azure.
+5. `docker push --all {acr name}.azurecr.io/knot-mosaics` to push all your tagged knot-mosaics images to Azure.
 6. Update your App Service instance to use the new image you just pushed.

 ## Pipeline